-Creative Problem Solving: Although there is a series of predefined conflict resolutions techniques and advice outcomes, the capacity of thinking creatively and assertively propose feasible and out-of-the-box solutions is fundamental, especially when conflict situations may become increasingly complex and unpredictable.
+Creative Problem Solving: Although there are a series of conflict resolutions techniques and advice outcomes.
+The capacity of thinking creatively and assertively propose feasible and at the same time out-of-the-box solutions is fundamental, especially when conflict situations may become increasingly complex and unpredictable.